 Claypots are one of my favorite kitchen cookware.
 A well seasoned pot is a joy to cook in.
 Food cooked in these pots are flavorful, moist, and tender.
 Most claypots can be placed on the stove tops and are able to withstand low to medium heat.

 Clay bakers on the other hand are unglazed vessels with lids.
 They have an attractive and rustic appearance and can be used to serve the dish cooked in it.
 Clay bakers are never placed on the stove top.
 They have to be soaked and placed in a cold oven and brought up to temperature.
 The slow evaporation of steam results in very tender and juicy meats.
 For more on claypots, do check out my post Claypot Chicken Rice.

 One of the best ways to prepare salmon is to bake it in the clay baker.
 It keeps the fish juicy and tender.
 The fresh flavor of cucumber pairs well with the salmon and the piquant sauce makes it very appetizing.
-Best served with steamed Jasmine rice.
+This Spicy Sesame Salmon is best served with steamed jasmine rice.